Glossary in a Dissertation

 Example of a Glossary in Dissertation

-If you haven’t created a list of glossary before then you will find the below example of a glossary in dissertation particularly useful;
+If you haven’t created a list of glossaries before then you will find the below example of a glossary in a dissertation particularly useful:

 Other Lists You Can Have in Your Dissertation